web-stuff-98/prisma-social-media/README.md

 It uses JWTs stored in secure httpOnly cookies for authentication.
 New accounts are deleted automatically after 20 minutes along with all their posts and other associated data.

 I am a "hobbyist" developer.
 The most difficult part was getting video chat to work properly, I fixed it eventually by adding timeouts, but I have no idea why it worked.
+I also made a couple of rate limiters for protecting against brute force attacks and preventing spam.

 Made using primarily
 - Prisma